My 21 Best Tips for managing diabetes and building a better looking body in 2018

 15. Carry a spare everything (diabetes-wise) in your car.

 16. Never leave the house without hypo prevention.
 The best hypo prevention is a non-diet fizzy drink like coca cola or high energy sports drink (minus the caffeine).

 17. Quiz your doctor on things you don’t understand – you deserve to know.
-Why is this drug a better choice for me this?
+Why is this drug a better choice for me than this?
 Why can’t I get access?
-Can you double check?
+Can you double-check?
 What are the implications?
 What is the evidence behind your claims?

 18. Will there be a cure for diabetes?
 Who knows?
 Regardless, focus on the now and keep your blood sugars as well controlled as possible.